bubbzDotDev/CSE341-Final_project/README.md

 1. Send your newly created branch to the remote repository so you can push to it: `git push origin [branch name]`

+1. You may need to set an upstream branch when trying to push: `git push --set-upstream origin [branch name]`

 1. Get to work!
 Commit your changes often with the following commands:
 `git add .`
 `git commit -m "My detailed commit message"`